helpfulrobot/Mappable/docs/en/OpenStreetMap.md

 ###Convert Extracted Data to SQL for Import Into SilverStripe
 The following is an example Ruby script to extract the English name from the tags field, if one is defined, and output SQL that can be imported directly into the SilverStripe database for the site in question.
+It was saved as parse_osm.rb, the name is of course arbitrary.

 ```
 filename = ARGV[0]